 Too many voices talking at the same time.
 We need better ears.
 We've invented tools to talk all the time but haven't improved the listening.4:40 PM May 19th

-The relationship between beauty and beholder is roughly the same as the relationship between a formula and a scientist who doesn't get it10:59 PM May 18th
+The relationship between beauty and beholder is roughly the same as the relationship between a formula and a student who doesn't get it10:59 PM May 18th

 I travel a lot.
 I hike a lot in the wilderness.
-Is what I learn far from here worth what I forget about here?11:36 PM May 13th
+Is what I learn from there worth what I forget about here?11:36 PM May 13th

 Great civilizations are those that do NOT learn from the mistakes of past civilizations11:21 AM May 13th

 We are a noise surrounded by silence.
 And it's the silence that defines what we are.
 Nobody really pays attention to the noise except us.11:11 AM May 13th

 If you look close enough and long enough, everything is transparent.12:12 AM May 13th

 Very few things are inevitable in life, not even life itself.10:44 AM May 12th